GoogleCloudPlatform/community/tutorials/pci-tokenizer/index.md

 -   `general.project_id` is required but it can either be set here or with each API call.
 API call project_id overrides this value if both are set.

--   `dlp.unwrapped_key` is required to perform tokenization.
+-   `dlp.unwrapped_key` is the minimum required to perform DLP tokenization.
 Use an ASCII string 16, 24, or 32 bytes long.

--   `dlp.wrapped_key` is used if you wrapped your encryption key using KMS.
+-   `dlp.wrapped_key` is used if you wrapped your DLP encryption key using KMS.
 Instructions on how to do this are in the section above.
-Wrapping your keys using KMS is highly recommended to help avert leaks.
+Wrapping your keys using KMS is highly recommended to help avert leaks. *If used, you must also provide the KMS key location, ring name, and key name.*

--   `dlp.wrapped_key_resource_id` is required for wrapped keys.
-The format is as follows:

-        projects/[YOUR_GCLOUD_PROJECT]/locations/[KMS_LOCATION]/keyRings/[KMS_KEY_RING]/cryptoKeys/[KMS_KEY_NAME]
+-   `kms.location` is typically "global".

+-   `kms.key_ring` is the name of the key ring.

+-   `kms.key_name` is the actual key name.

 -   Other settings are documented in [`config/default.json`](config/default.json).

-# Containerizing and deploying the tokenizer service
+## Containerizing and deploying the tokenizer service

 1. Assign your Google Cloud project ID to a variable for ease of use in your terminal, replacing `[PROJECT_ID]` with your Google Cloud project ID:

         PROJECT=[PROJECT_ID]

     You can get your project ID with this command:

         gcloud config get-value project

 1. Build your container image using Cloud Build, by running the following command from the directory containing the
     Dockerfile:

         gcloud builds submit --tag gcr.io/$PROJECT/tokenizer

     Upon success, you will see a success message containing the image name (gcr.io/`PROJECT-ID`/tokenizer).
 The image is stored in Container Registry and can be re-used.

 1. Deploy using the following command:

         gcloud run deploy tokenizer --image gcr.io/$PROJECT/tokenizer --platform managed --no-allow-unauthenticated --region us-central1 --memory 128M